Today, I have something really incredible to share…

 103. Trekking Poles

-If your bug-out plan includes many elevation changes, it might make sense to snag a good pair of anti-shock trekking poles.
+If your bug-out plan includes elevation changes, add a good pair of anti-shock trekking poles.

 They help relieve stress from your legs and knees.